Disclosing a disability requires thought and planning. |

 Get more ideas on disclosing a disability from the Job Accommodation Network, or see the workbook on disability disclosure, developed by TransCen, Inc. for the National Collaborative on Workforce and Disability for Youth.
 It is written for youth but an excellent resource for all ages.

-Still have questions or concerns, get more advice at the North Carolina Vocational Rehabilitation office or NC Services for the Blind office nearest you.
+Still have questions or concerns, get more advice at the North Carolina Division of Employment and Independence for People with Disabilities office or NC Services for the Blind office nearest you.